 - they try to confirm that whoever's IP address they're tracking, they can narrow it down to one single person.

 So, someone they arrest can't later say, well, that's not mine.
 Somebody else is using that.
-So, that's one of the things they try to do when they get in the house, and of course, they seize all of the devices so that they can be analyzed by experts.
+So, that's one of the things they try to do when they get in the house, and of course, they seize all of the devices so that experts can analyze them.

-That, I think, is where some problems develop because a lot of times people hire lawyers pre-filing.
+That, I think, is where some problems develop because people often hire lawyers pre-filing.
 The lawyers do everything they're supposed to.

 Federal Child Pornography Charges